Back in 2011, my book 'There's Soup on My Fly!" was shortlisted for the first Hedwig Anuar Children's Book Award. I was thrilled!

 At that point, the award was so new that there wasn't even a design for it.
 So I decided to help and came with a concept design using an 'HA' monogram.
 Using my initial design, the Council came up with the final logo you see below.

-Now why is that?
+Now, why is that?
 Because it has not been given any significant branding.
 It would have been preferable if this was considered when the award was first conceived.
-An award should not just be about recognising the author's abilities but about branding the award itself and the prestige such a branded award bestows upon the winning author.
+An award should not just be about recognizing the author's abilities but about branding the award itself and the prestige such a branded award bestows upon the winning author.

 What does it matter who wins the award if no one outside the industry knows of the award's existence?
 By giving the authors an award with no proper follow-up plan to brand both the award or the authors makes the award pointless.
 It's like having an amazing story with memorable characters and a thrilling plot that lacks an ending, an ending that will never be developed.